 - EDGCC 514: Scholarship of Teaching: Finalizing the Inquiry Process (3)

 Candidates for a Master of Arts degree in secondary education must complete core courses: EDGCC 511, 513 and 514.
-In lieu of 514, graduate secondary students may take two additional graduate courses offered by the School of Education, as approved by their advisors.
+In lieu of 514, graduate secondary students may take two additional graduate courses offered by the Education Department, as approved by their advisors.

 Requirements in this program are subject to change within the time span of one's University career due to changing requirements at national, state, and local levels.